GRAPHITE: Generating Automatic Physical Examples for Machine-Learning Attacks on Computer Vision Systems: Black-box (Hard-label) Automatic Physical Attacks

+Our black-box baseline instantiations in Section~\ref{sec:baselines} failed to craft acceptable automatic physical attacks.
+However, these failures provided key insights towards developing automatic physical attacks: (a) creating high \eotmetric examples requires direct incorporation of transforms (EoT) into the attack, (b) na\"{i}ve application of EoT to existing black-box attacks is an indirect and query-inefficient approach to doing so, and (c) reliance upon leveraging gradient-based pixel ordering can fail in the black-box setting, thus leading to large masks.

+We instead solve a \emph{two-step optimization problem} that separates out mask generation and boosting (Section~\ref{sec:start_graphite_explanation}).
+While the C\&W $\ell_0$ framework of alternating between pixel removal and attacking is able to capture a joint optimization in the white-box setting, our baselines showed that jointly optimizing the mask and the perturbation in the hard-label setting is difficult without gradients.
+Thus, we instead focus on generating a viable, small mask first before focusing on perturbation boosting.
+We then present algorithms for solving these optimization problems (Sections~\ref{sec:mask_gen}-\ref{sec:boost}).

-\subsection{Two-Step Optimization}
+\subsubsection{Two-Step Optimization}

+We now present a two-step optimization problem that first solves for an optimal mask given an initial perturbation and then second solves for the optimal perturbation given the discovered mask.
+This two-step problem can be viewed as heuristically solving the general framework presented in Algorithm~\ref{alg:general} with a single iteration, with mask generation corresponding to pixel selection and removal and perturbation boosting becoming the internal attack.
+This solution then forms the basis for our primary, recommended hard-label instantiation of \alg, as shown in Algorithm~\ref{alg:bb}.

-{\textbf{Step \#1: Mask Generation:}} We first find an optimized mask which when filled in with the target image $x_{tar}$ results in at least a specified level of survivability, $s_{lo}$, a hyperparameter.
+\textbf{Step \#1: Mask Generation.} We first find an optimized mask that, when filled in with the target image $x_{tar}$, results in at least a specified level of transform-robustness, $tr_{lo}$, a hyperparameter.
 We constrain the unmasked perturbation to be fixed at $\delta_{tar} = x_{tar} - x$ and solve the optimization objective from~\eqref{eq:joint} under that constraint:

 We show how to solve this formulation heuristically using an algorithm described in Section~\ref{sec:mask_gen}.
-Note that $\delta_{tar}$ is only applicable within the resulting mask $M$.
-(See intermediate output after Mask Generation in Figure~\ref{fig:flow}). ~\\ ~\\ {\textbf{Step \#2: Boosting via Perturbation Generation:}} Equipped with the mask $M$ found by the Mask Generation Optimization Problem in Step \#1, we then aim to maximize survivability for the given mask by changing the perturbation $\delta$ within the masked region (see final output in Figure~\ref{fig:flow} for an example result):
+Note that $\delta_{tar}$ only applies within the resulting mask $M$.

+\textbf{Step \#2: Perturbation Boosting.} Equipped with the mask $M$ found by the Mask Generation Optimization Problem in Step \#1, we then aim to maximize \eotmetric for the given mask by changing the perturbation $\delta$ within the masked region: